microsoft/BUILD25-LAB331/docs/docs/lab-2-web-research.md

     ```powershell
     python lab2a_web_research.py
     ```

+    !!! tip
+        Tavily offers several options to **alter the quality and quantity** of the search_results.
+        To specify the number of search results use the `max_results` parameter.
+        To determine the depth of the search set the `search_depth` parameter to `basic` or `advanced`.
+        Advanced returns higher quality results but takes longer.

 3. Update the code to test out returning more than one result and try the advanced search!